 If you’re experiencing pain, have endured a traumatic injury to your facial area, or if it’s simply been a while since you’ve been in a dentist’s chair, we’ll be happy to assess your situation and guide you toward a happy, healthy smile.

 If you’re looking for a Lachine-area dentist who can perform restorative care procedures and give you back the smile you’ve been missing, you’ve come to the right place.
 Our team at Centre Dentaire is accepting new patients, and we can’t to meet you.
 Schedule your initial consultation with us today!

-Please complete this form and someone from our team will contact you as soon as possible
+Please complete the form below and someone will contact you shortly.

 to all new patients!